mrdk/mind/doc/interpreter.rst

       The Forth word stored in :word:`word?` has the signature `( -- )`; it expects the searched string at :word:`here`.

+.. word:: skip-whitespace  |K|

+   Read from the current stream until the character at the current position is no longer an element of :word:`whitespace`.
+If this is already the case, do nothing.

 .. word:: parse-to	( addr str -- ) |K|